 Your lifestyle, particularly physical activity, can affect your odds of developing varicose veins as well.
 People whose careers require them to stand in place for long periods of time – nurses, teachers, waitresses, flight attendants and other service personnel, for example – have a higher-than-average risk of venous disease.
 So do people who do a good deal of heavy lifting.

 Once it appears, venous reflux disease never goes away by itself – it’s a progressive condition that can only worsen unless treated.
 Fortunately, the minimally-invasive, device-based advances in medical technology that have so profoundly impacted heart, lung and brain surgery in recent years are now having a similarly revolutionary impact on the treatment of varicose veins.
-The next-generation VNUS ClosureFAST™ catheter represents the cutting edge of that technology.

 Many procedures have been developed over the years to deal with the problems that varicose veins create.
 Typically in the past the pain, swelling and skin changes that these dilated leg veins produced were treated in the hospital by procedures that were often painful, complicated and left behind a lot of scarring.
 Fortunately we live in a time when several minimally invasive procedures have been developed that treat these veins in a more pleasant and less traumatic way.
-We have chosen to offer the Closure technique that was developed by VNUS for our patients because it offers excellent durable results that can be offered in a pleasant office setting.
-This avoids all the inconvienence of traveling to the hospital for our patients.

 Learn more about Varicose Vein treatments in the attached presentation: